-Option Name: s3.slow

-Default value: • Description:
+Option Name: s3.slow Default value: 0 Description: Format: Positive integer

 This option allows the MicroEJ Simulator to be slowed down in order to match the MicroEJ Platform execution speed.
 The greater the slowing factor, the slower the MicroEJ Simulator runs.